 G – Management of Errors

-We need to define the behavior of the integration process when it is facing an issue/error.
-There is no random behavior in an integration process and we need a list of actions to follow.
+We need to define the behaviour of the integration process when it is facing an issue/error.
+There is no random behaviour in an integration process and we need a list of actions to follow.

 4. TESTING & VALIDATION